Cranberry Cinnamon Roasted Delicata Squash

 - Paleo holiday recipes

-- Browse more paleo side dishes
+- Browse more easy thanksgiving recipes and paleo side dishes

 So friends!
 I say if you are going to make a delicata squash recipe, go all the way out!
 Add a sprinkle of dried berries, golden raisins, toasted nuts and pass the lemon garlic sauce around the table or serve it on the side.
 The sweet buttery soft flavor is seriously addictive and makes this dish a perfect fall and holiday side dish for your holiday table!